On 1st May 2022, most of the Covid restrictions in Greece were lifted. Here’s all you need to know if you are visiting Greece in summer 2022.

 - Greek Orthodox Easter traditions

 Hi!
 I’m Vanessa from Athens and I’m here to help you make sense of the ever-changing Covid restrictions in Greece!
-The information above has been taken from the official Gazette no 2369B/14.5.2022.
+The article has been updated on 16.6.2022, with information from the official Gazette no 3004/14.6.2022.
 Follow my FB page for more Greece-related info!